 As it is secure and highly customizable, CentOS proved to be a robust platform used by many hosting and cloud providers.
 It continued the tradition started by Red Hat, providing an extremely stable and thoroughly tested operating system.
 Additionally, its corporate-level security updates and previously mentioned features earned this operating system the title of one of the most popular Linux distributions in 2010.
 Its popularity declined slightly in 2012 after Debian introduced its new appealing features.

-This operating system provides a lot of pre-installed software, a user-friendly GUI, full drive encryption, and a great customer experience.
+This operating system offers a wide range of pre-installed software, a user-friendly GUI, full drive encryption, and a great customer experience.
 Due to its features and support, it became the most widely used Linux workstation platform.
 It is a popular choice for running web servers (as part of the LAMP stack), OpenStack projects, and comes pre-installed on many computers (including Dell, HP, Lenovo, and Asus).

 CentOS vs. Ubuntu: Comparison

 Each version can be distributed or downloaded to a USB drive, which you can boot into without making permanent changes to your operating system.
-A bootable drive allows you to take the system for a test run before installing it.
+A bootable drive allows you to test the system before installing it.

 Now, take a look at how CentOS and Ubuntu differ according to the following criteria.